Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of perfectoid spaces

 \begin{defn} A \emph{v-covering} (or \emph{valuation covering}) of adic spaces is a surjective morphism $Y \to X$ such that every quasicompact open subset of $X$ is contained in the image of some quasicompact open subset of $Y$.
 (This condition is modeled on a similar condition appearing in the definition of the fpqc topology for schemes.)
 For example, if $X$ is an adic affinoid space, then $X_{\loc} \to X$ is a v-covering.

 We define the \emph{v-topology} on the category of Fontaine perfectoid spaces by declaring a family $\{Y_i \to X\}$ to be a covering if the morphism $\sqcup_i Y_i \to X$ is a v-covering.
 For $X$ a Fontaine perfectoid space, let $X_{\faith}$ be the resulting site.
-(This topology is called the \emph{faithful topology} in \cite{scholze-berkeley}, but Scholze has advised us that the name will be changed in the published version.) \end{defn}
+(This topology was called the \emph{faithful topology} in the original version of \cite{scholze-berkeley2}; the terminology here matches that of the final version.) \end{defn}

 \begin{theorem} For any Fontaine perfectoid space $X$, the structure presheaf $\calO$ on $X_{\faith}$ and its sub-presheaf $\calO^+$ are both sheaves.
 Moreover, if $X$ is a Fontaine affinoid perfectoid space, then $\calO$ is acyclic on $X_{\faith}$ while $\calO^+$ is almost acyclic on $X_{\faith}$.
 (The reified analogue also holds.) \end{theorem} \begin{proof} By the usual spectral sequence argument, it suffices to verify \v{C}ech-(almost)-acyclicity for a cofinal family of coverings.
 In particular, it suffices to consider coverings of the form $Y \to X_{\loc} \to X$; it in turn suffices to treat the two coverings $Y \to X_{\loc}, X_{\loc} \to X$ individually.
 Of these, the former is covered by Lemma~\ref{L:truncate flat} and the latter by Lemma~\ref{L:loc acyclic}. \end{proof} \begin{cor} Let $X = \Spa(A,A^+)$ be a Fontaine affinoid perfectoid space.
 Let $M$ be a finite projective $A$-module.
 Then